Brilliant blue FCF: Production

 Related dyes are C.I. acid green 3 (CAS#4680-78-8) and acid green 9 (CAS#4857-81-2).
 In these dyes, the 2-sulfonic acid group is replaced by H and Cl, respectively.

 Many attempts have been made to find similarly colored natural dyes that are as stable as brilliant blue FCF.
 Blue pigments must possess many chemical traits, including pi-bond conjugation, aromatic rings, heteroatoms and heteroatom groups, and ionic charges in order to absorb low energy red light.
-Most natural blue dyes are either unstable, blue only in alkaline conditions, or toxic; good candidates for further research into use as natural dyes include anthocyanin and trichotomine derivatives.
-No replacement for brilliant blue FCF has been found for use in beverages.
+Most natural blue dyes are either unstable, blue only in alkaline conditions, or toxic; good candidates for further research into use as natural dyes include anthocyanin, trichotomine, and phycocyanin derivatives.

 Applications

 Like many other color additives, the primary use of Blue No. 1 is to correct or enhance natural coloring or to give colorless compounds a vivid hue.

-In the United States, of the two approved blue dyes (the other being Indigo carmine, or FD&C Blue #2), brilliant blue FCF is the more common of the two.
+In the United States, of the two approved blue food dyes (the other being Indigo carmine, or FD&C Blue #2), brilliant blue FCF is the more common of the two.
 As a blue color, brilliant blue FCF is often found in cotton candy, ice cream, canned processed peas, packet soups, bottled food colorings, icings, ice pops, blueberry flavored products, children's medications, dairy products, sweets soft drinks, and drinks, especially the liqueur Blue Curaçao.
 It is also used in soaps, shampoos, mouthwash and other hygiene and cosmetics applications.

 Brilliant blue FCF is extensively used as a water tracer agent.
 Due to its ability to retain color for long periods of time, brilliant blue FCF outperforms other dye tracers.
 Additionally, brilliant blue FCF has a low toxicity level that is favorable for the environment.
 However, brilliant blue FCF has different impacts on varying soils.
 Brilliant blue FCF is attracted to and sorbed in acidic soils due to its large size and ionic charge.
 Soil composition and flow velocity also affect the level of sorption of brilliant blue FCF.

 Brilliant blue FCF dye within beverages items—such as soda—can be used in the blue bottle experiment.
 In such foods, both the dye and reducing agents are incorporated in the same solution.
 When the solution is blue, oxygen is present.
 On the addition of NaOH, a reaction occurs that removes the oxygen, turning the solution clear.
 The dye turns back to blue once it is reoxidized by swirling the solution, incorporating oxygen from the air as an oxidizing agent.